mazenmohammed079/housing_prediction_assignment/README.md

 # 🏡 California Housing Price Prediction

 This project is part of a supervised learning assignment.
-We use the California Housing dataset to predict house prices and classify houses as above/below the median price.
+I use the California Housing dataset to predict house prices and classify houses as above/below the median price.

 The project follows the steps shown in the tutorial and covers:
 - Data Cleaning